tyrone1979/nutri2-urban/README.md

    $$\text{FCR} = \frac{\text{D3FAT}}{\text{D3CARBO} + \epsilon}$$
    (where $$\epsilon = 10^{-6}$$ to avoid division by zero).

+### Temporal and Geographic Features
+To capture the effects of time and regional variation, two additional features are included in the machine learning models:

+5. **Year (WAVE)**: Survey year (1991, 1993, 1997, 2000, 2004, 2006, 2009, 2011).
+This feature accounts for temporal trends in dietary patterns, such as the overall shift toward higher fat consumption over the study period.

+6. **Province (T1)**: Geographic region encoded as a categorical variable with 12 major provinces (Beijing, Shanghai, Chongqing, Jiangsu, Shandong, Henan, Hubei, Hunan, Guangxi, Guizhou, Liaoning, Heilongjiang).
+This feature captures regional dietary traditions, economic development levels, and food availability differences.

+In the machine learning pipeline, these features are standardized (Year and Province_Code) to ensure comparability across variables.

 ## Methodology

 The study integrates statistical analysis and machine learning, with the following key components: